Introduction to Thermal Metal Spraying

 This video demonstrates the use of a thermal spray coating applied to a suitably prepared surface.

-The metal used is aluminium, however, zinc can also be used.
+1. The metal used is aluminium; however, zinc can also be used.

 Wire Flame Spraying

-This photograph illustrates a flame spray set-up showing the fuel bottles, mounting panel with flow meters, regulators and filtration unit, and compressed air is also required.
+This photograph illustrates a flame spray setup, showing the fuel bottles, a mounting panel with flow meters, regulators, and a filtration unit.
+Compressed air is also required.

 Arc Spray Process

-In the arc spray process, two electrically charged wires are driven and guided so that they converge at a point and form an arc.
+In the arc spray process, two electrically charged wires are driven and guided so that they converge at a point, forming an arc.

 An air nozzle atomises the molten metal produced and projects it towards the workpiece.

-The driving of the wires is typically either by air motor or electric motor and gearbox arrangement.
+The driving of the wires is typically either by an air motor or an electric motor and gearbox arrangement.

 The wires can be driven in three individual ways: